MAIS Basketball Overall Championship Round 1 - NewsBreak

 MAIS Basketball Overall Championship Round 1

-JACKSON, Miss.
-(WJTV)- 6 local boys teams were in action Wednesday night hoping to punch their ticket to the second round of the MAIS Basketball Overall Championship.
+JACKSON, Miss. ( WJTV ) – Six local boys teams were in action Wednesday night hoping to punch their ticket to the second round of the MAIS Basketball Overall Championship.

 Scores: